 Everything we do at The Headland is to the highest standards.
 In 2014 The Headland Spa was the first spa in the region to achieve the highly coveted ‘five -bubble’ award from The Good Spa Guide (in its opening year).
 2015 was another first for us as we became the first hotel in Cornwall to achieve ‘Worldhost Recognised Business Status’.
 Displayed in pride of place in reception, the award recognises passion and commitment to exceptional experiences.
 We were also one of only 50 hotels to be awarded 4 Silver Stars by The AA and only 1 of 2 hotels in Cornwall to be awarded 5 Silver Stars in 2019.

 And the accolades didn’t stop there, in 2016 we beat off stiff competition to scoop Gold in two categories at the Cornwall Tourism Awards – ‘Venue & Business Tourism’ and ‘Spa & Wellbeing Experience’.
 Individual team members also excelled at The Catey’s and World Skills Show.
 Most recently we’re thrilled to have scooped both of the Gold awards at the Cornwall Tourism Awards and South West Tourism Awards for Outstanding Customer Service.

-Going forward, a brand new multi-million pound leisure complex at The Headland will be completed.
-The Aqua Club will create a five-star destination for visitors to the luxury hotel and self-catering cottage village and will contain five pools, a sun terrace with impressive ocean views, and a stunning new restaurant named The Deck.
-Planned to open Late Spring 2020 for guests to enjoy.
+Currently, a brand new multi-million-pound leisure complex at The Headland has been completed and opened on 25 July 2020 for our guests to enjoy.
+The Aqua Club creates a five-star with six pools, a sun terrace with impressive ocean views, and a stunning new restaurant named The Deck.
 Read more here …